-Science and art have a long history of entanglement.
-At the IAS we aim to discover domains where art and science converge to forge new, emergent knowledge practices, and in so doing, push humanistic inquiry in new and demanding directions.
+At the IAS we aim to discover domains where art and science converge to forge new, emergent knowledge practices, and in so doing, push both our inquiries in new and demanding directions.

 Faculty of Humanities